data-forge/inflate-template/README.md

 This repository contains an example template under the test-template directory.
 Please use this to understand the basics of how a template is constructed.

+A template can contain a template.json configuration file and a test-data.json.
+Both files by convention are omitted from the expanded template.

 ## Programmatic Usage

 # Installation